 Mathematics is the study of quantity, structure and space.
 While mathematics is important in understanding and influencing the physical world around us, mathematics can also be curiosity-driven and enjoyed without the requirement of a particular application.

-The Bachelor of Science with a major in Mathematics provides students with a solid foundation in both pure and applied mathematics, preparing them for graduate studies and professional programs.
-Students interested in graduate studies in mathematics should consider the Bachelor of Science with honours in Mathematics.
+UPEI's Bachelor of Science degree with a major in Mathematics provides students with a solid foundation in both pure and applied mathematics.
+Our program prepares students for graduate studies and professional programs; students interested in graduate studies in mathematics should consider the Bachelor of Science with honours in Mathematics.

 All degree programs in the School of Mathematical and Computational Sciences are built on a common core of courses that should be completed in the first two years of study.
 This common core consists of the following courses: